-The first time I bleached my hair, I (wrongly) assumed going from dark brown to light blonde would be an easy switch — after all, pop stars and actresses do it all the time, right?
-Cut to me crying in a corner on the eve of my birthday, after 11 hours in the salon chair (and $500 drained from my bank account), with hair that wouldn’t lift past a shade I can only call “clown orange.”
-Thankfully, my colorist was able to fix me up a few days later and I learned a valuable lesson: a brunette to blonde hair transformation requires some prep, especially when you have naturally dark hair.
+The first time I bleached my hair, I (wrongly) assumed going from dark brown to light blonde would be a simple switch — after all, pop stars and actresses do it all the time, right?
+Cut to me crying in a corner on the eve of my birthday, after 11 hours in the salon chair (and $500 drained from my bank account), with hair that wouldn’t lift past a shade I can only refer to as “clown orange.”
+Thankfully, my colorist was able to fix me up a few days later and I learned a valuable lesson: going from brunette to blonde requires some prep, especially when you have naturally dark hair.

 That was many years ago, and now that I’m a stable adult with patience (and a savings account), I’m ready to try again.
 This time, though, I’m being very thorough about the pre-bleaching process — which includes everything from in-person consultations to strand tests to repairing treatments — in order to ensure the best possible outcome.
 To help myself (and anyone else who may be toying with the idea of going lighter) navigate my way to the blonde hair of my dreams, I consulted three key industry colorists: Caitlin Richardson, Paris Jackson’s colorist and the owner of the blonding-only salon Blonde / Blond; Ricky Fraser, an editorial hair artist; and Ryan Sanger, owner of SANGER Hair Extension Studio.

-Ahead, colorists share everything you need to know about going blonde when you're a natural brunette, including how many sessions to expect (hint: more than one) and how to keep your hair healthy while it’s in transition.
+Ahead, colorists share everything you need to know about going from brunette to blonde when you're a natural brunette, including how many sessions to expect (hint: more than one) and how to keep your hair healthy while it’s in transition.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.